 Dog treats are an easy way to leave clusters of dinosaur bones lying around, alternatively use the recipe for bread bones from the food section above (pictured below).

-To decorate large areas use bunches of balloons but stick to a palette of brown, green and sandy beige (use metallic gold) to keep everything looking natural.
+To decorate large areas use bunches of balloons (supplier 1 or 2) but stick to a palette of brown, green and sandy beige (use metallic gold) to keep everything looking natural.
 Bunches of solid color balloons always look best when use in groups of 3 different colors.

-Likewise, crepe paper streamers in the same colors are a cheap and easy way to fill in larger areas and tie the whole room together with the same color palette.
+Likewise, crepe paper streamers (from suppliers 1 or 2) in the same colors are a cheap and easy way to fill in larger areas and tie the whole room together with the same color palette.
 Hang them from a light fitting in the center of the room and then extend out to the perimeter wall working your way around the room.
 Again, alternate 3 colors when using these otherwise you end up with a candy stripe effect.

-There are some really cute dinosaur costumes available to fit with your dinosaur party ideas, but if you're on a budget then just provide dinosaur masks for all the kids to wear.
+There are some really cute dinosaur costumes available (supplier 1 has the best range) to fit with your dinosaur party ideas, but if you're on a budget then just provide dinosaur masks for all the kids to wear.

-Also, if you have a family pet check out some of the really great dinosaur costumes for dogs.
+Also, if you have a family pet check out some of the really great dinosaur costumes for dogs (see supplier 3).
 Invest in one of these and your kids will have their very own dinosaur running around their birthday party.

 If you've found these Dinosaur Party Ideas useful please help me to promote this site by sharing this page with others.
 Just click on the Facebook or Twitter buttons below.